 Provider Treatment Options

-For deep pockets, home treatments likely won’t be enough to resolve the issue.
+For deep pockets, home treatments likely won’t be enough to treat gum disease effectively.

 Sometimes, a scaling and root planing procedure is all you need to get your gum health back on track.
 This procedure involves a standard cleaning to remove plaque and tartar.
 Then, your dentist will smooth the root surface of the tooth, which allows your gum tissue to reattach itself to your teeth.
 Ideally, this will close up the gum pocket, preventing further infection and tooth loss.